 This has happened to every single person reading this.
 It’s the fun part of growing up (or lack thereof) and going through life.

 Every great story starts off with, “I was so wasted, I can’t believe I did that…”

 As much as I love the fitness world, I love the drinking community.
 There’s nothing like a night out.
 I love to get wasted.
 I live for the attention, the laughs, being the life of the party, and doing dumb things.

-This is the article on drinking that I wish I didn’t have to write.
-However, I had to write this article.
+I had to write this article.
 If you’re new to fitness or a huge fan of working out, and want to see how drinking ties in, this is the piece you need to bookmark ASAP.